htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 - Improved the HTCondor's systemd configuration to not start HTCondor until the system attempts (and mostly likely succeeds) to mount remote filesystems.
   :jira:`1594`

-- Fixed bug where a *condor_dagman* node with ``RETRY`` capabilites would instantly restart that node everytime it saw a job proc failure.
-This would result in nodes with multi-proc jobs to resubmit the entire node multiple times causing internal issues for DAGMan.
-  :jira:`1607`

 - Fixed a bug where the *condor_master* of a glidein submitted to SLURM via HTCondor-CE would try to talk to the *condor_gridmanager*